 However, if you're wrong, and the price of the shares increase, the potential losses are unlimited.
 The company's shares may go up and up, but at some point you have to replace the 100 shares you sold.
 In that case, your losses can mount without limit until you cover your short position.
 For this reason, short selling is a relatively risky technique.

 Another reason short selling is riskier is that markets tend to go up over time, due to inflation and productivity gains, and thus an investor is essentially going against this trend.
 Due to these factors, short selling positions are typically not as long as buying stocks tend to appreciate in value and are generally used to generate short term trading profits.

-Something else to be aware of is that because the stocks are being borrowed from the shareholders, investors pay interest on the loaned shares and is also required to cover any dividends being paid.
+Something else to be aware of is that because the stocks are being borrowed from the shareholders, investors pay interest on the loaned shares and are also required to cover any dividends being paid.
 Both of these factors erode potential gains.

-Mainstreet Equity Corp. is a publicly traded (TSX: MEQ) residential real estate company in Canada.
+Mainstreet Equity Corp. is a publicly-traded (TSX: MEQ) residential real estate company in Canada.
 Mainstreet currently owns and operates properties in Surrey, BC; New Westminster, BC; Abbotsford, BC; Calgary, AB; Cochrane, AB; Edmonton, AB; Fort Saskatchewan, AB; and Saskatoon, SK.

 Mainstreet provides affordable, renovated apartment suites to Canadians, and is committed to creating real value without diluting shareholder interests.